dstockto/matthewtrask.github.io/_posts/2018-05-06-nifty-doctrine-tips.markdown

 ### A brief primer on ORM's

-From Wikipedia:
+From Wikipedia[1]:

 > Object-relational mapping (ORM, O/RM, and O/R mapping tool) in computer science is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
-This creates, in effect, a "virtual object database" that can be used from within the programming language.[1]
+This creates, in effect, a "virtual object database" that can be used from within the programming language.

 So from this, we can infer that an ORM is a layer in between our application and the database itself.
 Wikipedia uses an example of a Person class with properties like